 NYOTA LEADERSHIP PROGRAM

-Like stars that materialize out of the darkness and light the night sky, the women who graduate from the NYOTA Leadership Program will shine like stars in a context submerged in darkness.
+NYOTA participants create a new destiny for themselves like stars that materialize out of the darkness and light the night sky, the women who graduate from the NYOTA Leadership Program will shine like stars in a context submerged in darkness.
 Like stars, NYOYA graduates will guide and bring hope to their families, organizations, and their country.

 WHY BENI?